 If you are in debt to a supplier, it is important not to ignore it.
 A good first step is to take up-to-date meter readings and phone your supplier to find out what you owe and discuss it.
-Suppliers operate under a billing code which requires them to negotiate affordable repayments with customers who have fuel debt.

 A home energy check, based on individual circumstances, can be produced at your request detailing specific measures and grants suitable to your situation.
 HES can also provide free energy advice and information on various energy related grants and loans.

 For advice on debt generally, phone the National Debtline on 0808 808 4000 (free from landlines and mobiles).
+This service operates Mon-Fri 9am to 8pm, Sat 9.30am to 1pm.
+If you are contacting this service prior to applying to a charitable fund, please ask for your reference number.

 The Pension Service offers a benefit check and advice service for pensioners.
 This helpline can be used by a person who has reached pensionable age or their family.
+Tel: 0845 60 60 265.

-Age Scotland has a helpline offering income maximisation and impartial advice on a wide range of matters affecting elderly people.
+This campaigning and welfare organisation for older people has a helpline offering income maximisation and impartial advice on a wide range of matters affecting elderly people.

 Home Energy Advice Team